rangle/ngCourse2/handout/features/template_strings.md

 ```

 ES6 introduces a new type of string literal that is marked with back ticks (`).
-These string literals _can_ include newlines, and there is a new mechanism for
+These string literals _can_ include newlines, and there is a string interpolation for
 inserting variables into strings:

 ```js